 The Network met on 15 July for its annual meeting, with several important items on its agenda.

-First, Andrea Gaynor, the ANZEHN convenor, reviewed some of the past year’s events and developments.
+First, Andrea Gaynor, the AAANZEHN convenor, reviewed some of the past year’s events and developments.
 Noteworthy achievements included:

 - the Network’s inaugural conference, held online in October 2020 and convened by Margaret Cook;